 I am always on the lookout to find and try out new recovery tools.
-Doesn’t every runner wants to find that one piece of equipment (or torture device) that will instantly speed up recovery?
-I was offered the chance to check out the Sidekick Swerve Muscle scraper and I’d like to share my initial thoughts.
-I was not compensated for this review and all opinions are my own.
+Doesn’t every runner want to find that one piece of equipment (or torture device) that will instantly speed up recovery?
+No runner wants to be sidelined with pain or injury.
+I was offered the chance to check out the Sidekick Swerve Muscle scraper.
+All opinions are my own.

 Sidekick Swerve Recovery Tool